 In our practice, Lyme-like disease has the same symptoms of chronic Lyme.
 Some people may have true chronic Lyme but most have co-infections with or without Lyme.

 Acute Lyme is diagnosed with the Western Blot test done by a traditional lab.

 Signs and Symptoms of Lyme and Lyme-like Disease

-Acute Lyme matches the CDC description.
-Here the treatment is with antibiotics.
-Chronic Lyme and Lyme-like disease present with a myriad of symptoms from chronic fatigue, low energy, recurrent infections, headaches, and feeling sleepy all the time.
-Chronic symptoms may have joint pain and joint swelling to neurological problems such as inflammation, Bells Palsy, numbness and impaired muscle movement.
+Acute Lyme matches the CDC description, and is treated with antibiotics.
+Chronic Lyme and Lyme-like disease presents with a myriad of symptoms from chronic fatigue, low energy, recurrent infections, headaches, and feeling sleepy all the time.
+Chronic symptoms may include joint pain and joint swelling to neurological problems such as inflammation, Bells Palsy, numbness and impaired muscle movement.
 If chronic conditions persist, one can develop chronic inflammation and auto-immune disease.

 For acute Lyme or true Lyme the treatment of choice is antibiotics.